-Medical researchers have different definitions, but in the jargon of wine tasters if you taste a wine blind you know its broad class, e.g. region or grape variety, but the other details are withheld, and double-blind means that in principle you know nothing about the wine.
+Medical researchers have different definitions, but in the jargon of wine, tasting a wine blind means that you probably know its broad class, e.g. region or grape variety, but the other details are withheld.
+While double-blind means that in principle you know nothing about the wine.
 Then there is blind tasting where you are actively mislead about what you are tasting.

 The most common use of this may be in those experiments that lead to the newspaper headlines about how wine snobs have been fooled.
 For example, the one where red dye was added to white wine, leading tasters to describe it in terms of red wine aromas (Morrot, Brochet and Dubourdieu, 2001, The color of odors, Brain Lang, 79 , 309-320).
 I was caught by one of these underhand tricks at a recent tasting.

 As part of something billed as a “Comparative Tasting of Red Burgundy and Pinot Noir from around the World” three wines were presented blind.
 One of them was awful.
 It was pale mahogany, and horribly oxidised beyond recognition.
 I guessed it was a cheap New World Pinot Noir, mainly I didn’t think out host would let any decent wine deteriorate so badly.
 So in the ensuing game of “options” I was out at the first hurdle, because it was Old World.
 When the question “Is it from Spain?” came up, the penny began to drop, but I was out of the running at that stage.
 The wine was actually Urbina Rioja Gran Riserva Especial 1994.
 Along with many others, I was well and truly, er, well let’s just say wrong.